chetmurthy/sandbox-public/camlp5/ann1.md

 The same argument (that each change to the Ocaml AST requires work to update ocaml-migrate-parsetree) can be made for PPX.
-Amusingly, one could imagine using ocaml-migrate-parsetree as the basis for making Camlp5 ocaml-version-independent, too.
+Amusingly, one could imagine using ocaml-migrate-parsetree as the basis for making Camlp5 OCaml-version-independent, too.

 ## Arguments against the current API(s) of PPX rewriting

-The overall argument is that it's too conplicated for most ocaml programmers to write their own extensions; what we see instead of a healthy ecosystem of many authors writing and helping-improve PPX rewriters, is a small number of rewriters, mostly written by Jane
+The overall argument is that it's too conplicated for most OCaml programmers to write their own extensions; what we see instead of a healthy ecosystem of many authors writing and helping-improve PPX rewriters, is a small number of rewriters, mostly written by Jane